NVSL/CSE141pp-Tool-Moneta/docs/README_PIN.md

 Intel’s PIN allows a user to instrument a program to analyze many aspects of the execution.
 We are using a subset of PIN’s functionality in order to track memory accesses throughout a student’s executable.
 For more information about PIN with examples, visit [Intel's Pin Documentation](https://software.intel.com/sites/landingpage/pintool/docs/71313/Pin/html/) for a User Guide.
 For the APIs used in the tool, visit [Modules](https://software.intel.com/sites/landingpage/pintool/docs/71313/Pin/html/modules.html).

 Our Pin files are located [here](https://github.com/NVSL/CSE141pp-Tool-Moneta-Pin).
+Check [Important Notes](https://github.com/NVSL/CSE141pp-Tool-Moneta/blob/docs_pin/docs/README_PIN.md#important-notes) if any step fails.
 <hr>

 ## Compiling the Pintool